UMAprotocol/docs/docs/developers/developer-mining.md

 ## Getting started

-The ideas above, along with any other financial contract idea a developer can think of, are still "up for grabs".
+The ideas above, along with any other financial contract idea a developer can think of, are still "up for grabs."
 To get started, a developer should settle on an idea to build, test the contract idea by launching a contract with UMA's Kovan contracts.

 Post an idea in UMA's [Discourse](https://discourse.umaproject.org/c/ideas-bank/23) ideas bank, create a discussion around the idea and if it is a viable product, we will include it in developer mining once launched on mainet.